Niyama

 samādhisiddhirīśvarapraṇidhānāt

-Perfection in samādhi is achieved through devotion to Īśvara.
+Perfection in samādhi is attained through devotion to Īśvara.

 Click to read insights...